 Ask yourself exactly what would make a tenant pick your property, if you can’t find many positives then it may be time to make some improvements.
 Tired décor, damaged fixtures and dated appliances will all help to increase your void periods – you may need to spend some money in the short term to help you make more in the long term.

 Most modern renters look for contemporary, fresh and neutral properties that they can call home, have a look around on the market to see what other landlords have done to their properties – this will help you to understand exactly what needs doing so your property is seen as the most desirable.
 It’s good at this point to also talk to the agent – this will help you to profile a tenant that would likely be interested in your property, this will, in turn, allow you to make smarter decisions about the exact changes the property needs which will help you to keep the budget down.

 Having the wrong tenant in your property can cause you all manner of issues if they’re prone to late payments or causes damage to the property your profit potential will be greatly affected.
 Finding out more about your tenant, doing background checks and getting to know them before signing the tenancy will help you to know whether or not they are suitable for your property.
 This is an expensive investment that shouldn’t be taken lightly and you want the peace of mind that the right person is living in your property.
 Regular inspections will help you to ensure that the tenant is living within the terms agreed in the Tenancy Agreement.

-Your local Belvoir expert will help you to maximise your investment and minimise any negative impact.
-Find and contact your local office today to talk to a member of our friendly nationwide team.
+Your local Belvoir expert in our Crewe office will help you to maximise your investment and minimise any negative impact.
+Contact us today on 01270 756 341